chloeewangg/gesture_controlled_robotic_arm/README.md

 # Gesture Controlled Robotic Arm with Soft Gripper
 I created this robot in 2023 as my capstone project for AP research.
 I developed all of the CAD models, circuits, and code for this project.
 You can read my full paper [here](https://drive.google.com/file/d/17gPBG57szYIo_FCaEM4oOgyOc0TMDgdH/view?usp=sharing).
+Updated code will be uploaded soon.

 ![robot arm](https://github.com/user-attachments/assets/8a4c288e-e3f0-4512-9cb5-c02188f5aa6b)